 One of the best parts of being in a relationship is having someone there who can help you just escape from the world for a little while.
-Be lazy together, watch Netflix, watch comedy, just do something fun.
+Be lazy together, watch movies on Netflix, watch comedy, just do something fun.

 Even when you’re in the middle of a challenging situation, humour can go a long way.
 I won’t get into all the evidence about how laughter positively affects physical health, etc., but I think everyone can agree that it feels good 🙂